IBM/charts/repo/ibm-helm/ibm-devops-prod.md

 * `helm rollback` is not currently supported.
 Move back to a previous release by restoring a backup taken before the upgrade.
 * `helm upgrade` is only supported for specific versions.
 See [Upgrade](#upgrade) for details.
-* It is not currently possible to edit test assets.
-This must be done in DevOps Test Workbench.
 * In each namespace, only one instance of the product can be installed.
 * The replica count configuration enables a maximum of 50 active concurrent users.
 This configuration can not be changed.